guitar-san/CGFs/README.md

 The authors are not responsible for any errors in the dataset or for any consequences arising from its use.

 ## Usage Guidelines
-While the CC BY 4.0 license permits reuse with attribution, we kindly request that you contact the authors before:
+While the CC BY 4.0 license permits reuse with attribution, we would appreciate being informed when using the dataset for:

 - Using the data for training machine learning models
 - Incorporating it into other datasets or projects